Elon Musk won't join the Twitter board, announces CEO Parag Agrawal

 Last week, Twitter announced that Elon Musk will join its board

 Twitter CEO Parag Agrawal announced on Monday that Elon Musk has decided not to join the board of the microblogging site.
-Last week, Twitter announced that Elon Musk will join its board, boosting hopes the Tesla boss will lift the social media company's prospects as some observers expressed wariness of the billionaire's influence.

-Musk, who also leads the SpaceX venture and is the world's richest man, on 4th April announced his purchase of 73.5 million shares or 9.2 percent of Twitter's common stock, sending the company's value up more than 27 percent on Wall Street.
+Agrawal tweeted that Musk held discussions with Twitter’s directors but Musk ultimately declined their offer of a board seat.
+“I believe this is for the best," Agrawal said in an internal memo he shared on Twitter.

+Twitter CEO Parag Agrawal announced on Monday that Elon Musk has decided not to join the board of the microblogging site.
+Agrawal tweeted that Musk held discussions with Twitter’s directors but Musk ultimately declined their offer of a board seat.
+“I believe this is for the best," Agrawal said in an internal memo he shared on Twitter.

+Elon Musk disclosed just a week ago that he had taken a stake of 9.2%, and Twitter said shortly thereafter he would join the board.
+The billionaire behind Tesla and SpaceX has been vocal about changes he’d like to effect at the social media platform in the name of free speech.

 Download the App to get 14 days of unlimited access to Mint Premium absolutely free!